lifuzhao100/parcel-plugin-clean-easy/README.md

 # parcel-plugin-clean-easy
-Clean for WebPack A webpack plugin to remove/clean your build folder(s) before building
+A parcel plugin to remove/clean your build folder(s) before building